telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-use-windows-forms-report-viewer-with-rest-service.md

 ---
-title: Usage with Reporting REST Service
+title: Using with REST Service
 page_title: Using the Windows Forms Report Viewer with a Reporting REST Service Explained
 description: "Understand how to integrate the Windows Forms Report Viewer control with a Reporting REST Service, using the provided steps.
 See the prerequisites and common troubleshooting steps."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-use-windows-forms-report-viewer-with-rest-service